 Absolutely!
 Amtrak would not offer these connections if they were not okay.
 Since these buses and vans are train-specific, they will wait for you.

 For example, suppose you are taking the California Zephyr to San Fransico.
 The train will take you to Emeryville, and the Amtrak Connecting Bus will take you over the Bay Bridge.
-If the Zephyr is early, the bus may leave as soon as all passengers board or wait for you if the train is running late.
+If the Zephyr is early, the bus may leave as soon as all passengers board, or it may wait for you if the train is running late.
 That said, if the train arrives early, you may have to wait until the scheduled time; this could happen if your bus is finishing up another route.

 Getting your tickets for Amtrak Thruway or Amtrak Connecting Service